OSGeo/gdal/gdal/doc/source/tutorials/osr_api_tut.rst

 candidate coordinate operations have each their own area of use.
 When Transform() is invoked, it will determine the most appropriate coordinate operation based on the coordinates of the point to transform and those area of use.
-For example, there are several dozains of possible coordinate operations for the NAD27 to WGS84 transformation.
+For example, there are several dozens of possible coordinate operations for the NAD27 to WGS84 transformation.

 If a bounding box of the area of interest into which coordinates to transform